zeek/zeek/frameworks/file-analysis.rst

 .. rst-class:: opening

-    In the past, writing Bro scripts with the intent of analyzing file content could be cumbersome because of the fact that the content would be presented in different ways, via events, at the script-layer depending on which network protocol was involved in the
+    In the past, writing Zeek scripts with the intent of analyzing file content could be cumbersome because of the fact that the content would be presented in different ways, via events, at the script-layer depending on which network protocol was involved in the